 These constants are extensions to the DB API definition.
 They are possible values for the deliverymode attribute of the dequeue options object passed as the options argument to the Connection.deq() method as well as the deliverymode attribute of the enqueue options object passed as the options argument to the Connection.deq() method.
-They are also possible values for the deliverymode attribute of the message properties object passed as the message properties object passed as the message properties argument to the Connection.deq() methods.
+They are also possible values for the deliverymode attribute of the message properties object passed as the message properties object passed as the message properties object.